 In 20 minutes, complete as many rounds/ reps as possible of…

-Though a few pistols are thrown in there, the handstand push ups and pull ups completely tax those shoulders!
-To kick it up a notch further, try to perform as many strict pull ups as possible each round.
+Though a few pistols are thrown in, the handstand push-ups and pull-ups completely tax those shoulders!
+Perform as many strict pull-ups as possible each round to kick it up a notch further.

 2.)
 Lynne